HugCls/HugCls/README.md

-2025-05-19: "Character is the result of two things: mental attitude and the way we spend our time." - Elbert Hubbard
+2025-05-20: "Love is the energy of life." - Robert Browning